Insights

 At the Manchester School of Architecture, we’ve recently launched the MA Architecture and Adaptive Reuse programme, which is solely dedicated to reworking existing buildings.
 Whilst there are limitations to what you can do to change the aesthetic of a structure, it’s exciting to witness a new style of architecture being established.

 A project where sustainable design has been embedded in the design process is the Battersea Power Station development.
 It was brilliant to see how the building’s structure has been reused, as well as how the surrounding area has been regenerated.
-Sustainable practice is both inspiring and creative, and I’m excited to see it continue to be embedded in design briefs and processes in the years to come.

 What advice would you give to prospective architecture students?